Components of IOT and relation with Cloud Computing

 Internet of Things (IoT) is an ecosystem of connected physical objects that are accessible through the Internet (formal definition).
-So, in simple terms IOT means anything that can be connected to internet and can controlled / monitored using internet from our smart devices or PCs.
+So, in simple terms IOT means anything that can be connected to internet and can be controlled / monitored using Internet from our smart devices or PCs.

 Why to use IOT ?

 Everything can be connected to internet and can be controlled from internet.
-Systems can be automated so that sensors upload data continuously to cloud and various algorithms (like Machine Learning Techniques) can be applied to this datas so that we can analyse the datas properly and produce efficient outputs.
-And based on results the clouds can perform pre-defined actions in response to sensor datas.
+Systems can be automated so that sensors upload data continuously to cloud and various algorithms (like Machine Learning Techniques) can be applied to this data so that we can analyse the data properly and produce efficient outputs.
+And based on results, the clouds can perform pre-defined actions in response to sensor data.

-Security can be enhanced as from our smart devices we can keep an eye on our homes, work places etc. Automated rapid responses like in industries when certain parameters get disturbed automatically actions are triggered to counter the effect.
-(Licence plate recognition used in Traffic systems).
+Security can be enhanced from our smart devices as we can keep an eye at our homes, work places etc. Automated rapid responses like in industries when certain parameters get disturbed automatically actions are triggered to counter the effect.
+(License plate recognition used in Traffic systems).
 Monitor places where surveillance is difficult.

 - IOT in Agriculture, Health Care etc.